-It is the year Three Hundred and Eighty YE.
+It is the year three hundred and eighty YE.

 Consider, for each number dividing three hundred and eighty, the number of factors that the square of each of these divisors has.
-If you add each of these numbers of factors in turn, you will find the sum of the number of factors of the square of each number which divides three hundred and eighty.
+Imagine adding up each of these numbers of factors in form, to form the sum of the number of factors of the square of each number which divides three hundred and eighty.